Your rights if something is wrong with your car

 Problems with used cars are the most common single reason for people contacting the Citizens Advice consumer service – more than 50,000 complaints a year.
 Source: Citizens Advice November 2015

 Buying privately is one of the riskiest ways of buying a car.
 If something goes wrong with it you don’t have as much legal protection as you would if you’d bought the car from a dealer.

 The car must match the seller’s description, be roadworthy and the seller must have the legal right to sell it to you.

 In other words, the car must work, meet the legal requirements for being driven on public roads, and be owned by the seller.

-But you are responsible for ensuring that the car is “of satisfactory quality’’ and “fit for purpose” before you buy it.
+But you are responsible for ensuring the car is “of satisfactory quality’’ and “fit for purpose” before you buy it.

-Watch out for any unscrupulous sellers pretending to be private owners so that they can offload faulty or stolen cars.
+Watch out for any unscrupulous sellers pretending to be private owners so they can offload faulty or stolen cars.